nyukes/chai_quickstart/README.md

 `pip install chaipy`

 ## Getting Started
-1. Visit [Chai](https://chai.ml/) and download the Chai app on your iPhone or Android device.
+1. Visit [Chai](https://chai.ml/links/share-app/) - download the Chai app on your iPhone or Android device.
 2. Visit [Chai Developer Platform](https://chai.ml/dev).
 3. Sign in.
 4. Scroll to the bottom to see your "Developer Unique ID" (referred to as `developer_uid` in this tutorial) and your "Developer Key".